 Signed and dated verso

 Katherine Bernhardt’s (b.
 1975) boundless visual appetite has established her as one of the most energetic painters working today.
-Having gained prominence in the early 2000s for her spirited depiction of celebrities and models, Bernhardt later developed her now-signature “pattern paintings,” which juxtapose an ever-expanding list of quotidian motifs—tacos, coffee makers, toilet paper, cigarettes, E.T., Garfield, Darth Vader, and the Pink Panther—within flat, expansive fields of exuberant color.
+Having gained prominence in the early 2000s for her spirited depiction of celebrities and models, Bernhardt appropriated much of her imagery at the time from fashion periodicals such as Elle and Vogue.
+In the decade following, she began making “pattern paintings” that equally reference pop art and the serial repetition in certain modes of postwar painting.
+Juxtaposing an ever-expanding list of quotidian motifs—tacos, coffee makers, toilet paper, cigarettes, E.T., Garfield, Darth Vader, and the Pink Panther—these works feature unlikely combinations within flat, expansive fields of exuberant color.

 © Katherine Bernhardt.
 Courtesy the artist and David Zwirner